3dvkr/old-blog/src/posts/flashcards.md

 For some clozures, I might come up with two guesses before uncovering.
 If it's not a technical/designated word, I count any synonym of the answer as a correct response.
 If my answer is a lucky guess, I may mark it down as an incorrect response.

 With some cards, there's really only one way to move on: say what's on the other side of the card.
-For other cards, especially where there's code, I go through them like I'm an enthusiastic museum visitor--a little slower, and with a keen eye.
+For other cards, especially where there's code, I go through them like I'm an enthusiastic museum visitor—a little slower, and with a keen eye.

 The app picks out certain cards to review for the day.
 That's where I start, but I might veer off to other cards because of the bi-directional links, or because of other concepts I remember.
 That burst of natural interest is a random but significant boost to my learning process, and I try not to let it go to waste.